 Dr. Shani Wilfred

-Here at VSU I am currently the Online Programs Coordinator, graduate coordinator, the departmental webmaster, and the advisor for the criminal justice online programs.
+Here at VSU I am currently the Criminal Justice Online Undergraduate Programs Coordinator, and serve on the Institutional Review Board and Intellectual Properties Committee.
 In the community, I serve on the advisory board for the Loftiss Regional Youth Detention Center in Thomasville, GA.

-When I am not teaching or working with community organizations, I like to use my "free time" to watch sports, play sports (especially basketball), bike, and listen to music or books on CD.
-I am by default a Miami fan (GO canes, dolphins, heat, panthers, and marlins), which is usually only painful during the playoffs!
+When I am not teaching or working with community organizations, I like to use my "free time" to spend time with family and friends, listen to audiobooks, and play sports.